MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/New-MgExternalConnection.md

     - `[Target <String>]`: The target of the error.
   - `[Status <String>]`: connectionOperationStatus

-QUOTA `<IMicrosoftGraphExternalConnectorsConnectionQuota>`: connectionQuota
+QUOTA <IMicrosoftGraphExternalConnectorsConnectionQuota>: connectionQuota
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[ItemsRemaining <Int64?>]`: The minimum of two values, one representing the items remaining in the connection and the other remaining items at tenant-level.
-The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} - {number of items in the connection}, {tenant quota} - {number of items indexed in all connections}).
+The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} – {number of items in the connection}, {tenant quota} – {number of items indexed in all connections}).
 If the connection is not monetized, such as in a preview connector or preview content experience, then this property is simply the number of remaining items in the connection.

-SCHEMA `<IMicrosoftGraphExternalConnectorsSchema>`: schema
+SCHEMA <IMicrosoftGraphExternalConnectorsSchema>: schema
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[BaseType <String>]`: Must be set to microsoft.graph.externalItem.
 Required.